nsrau/azure-docs.it-it/articles/azure-monitor/platform/customer-managed-keys.md

   "tags": "",
   "kind": "",
   "properties": {
-    "clusterDefinitionId": "cluster-id" //The id of the cluster resource "ApplicationId": "",
+    "clusterDefinitionId": "cluster-id" //The Cluster resource ID that is associated to this component "ApplicationId": "",
     "AppId": "",
     "Application_Type": "",